RyftPay/ryft-android/README.md

 Note that if a payment requires further action for the payment to be approved (e.g. 3ds), this is handled internally within the drop-in.

 No action is required from you in this use-case and you will either be notified that the payment was then approved, or that it failed (e.g. due to 3ds authentication)

+## Sample app

+A sample application that demonstrates how to use this SDK can be found [here](https://github.com/RyftPay/ryft-android/tree/master/ryft-sample-app)